ComposableFi/composable/docs/docs/products/cvm/specification.md

 #### Tip Register

 The Tip register contains the `Account` of the account triggering the initial execution.
 This can be the IBC relayer or any other entity.
-By definition, the tip is the account paying the fees for Executor execution.
+By definition, the tip is the account paying the fees for the Executor's execution.

 #### Self Register